 - Patient compliance

 - Patient satisfaction

 In 2016, Accenture released a report2 suggesting that while companies in both the United States and Europe were investing more into HUB services, there was still a glaring problem.

 The majority of patients were unaware the services were available to them.
 Accenture predicted that digital channels would be useful to make sure that patients are aware of HUB services.

 Accenture also pointed out that online platforms linking the patient, HUB provider, and prescribers together would provide a better experience for all concerned.
 However, that leaves a critical player out of the mix.

 With the push towards results-based medicine and patient centricity, the ability to engage with the patient/consumer has never been more important.

 From doctors to pharmacists, patients choose providers they trust and with whom they have built a relationship.
 When it comes to faceless drug manufacturers, there’s less control, little choice, and far less trust.

 Patients generally go along with their doctor’s medication recommendations, but not without question.
-While this is true for patients of all ages, the mistrust is even more pronounced among the millennial generation.
+While this is true for patients of all ages, the mistrust is even more pronounced3 among the millennial generation.

 Furthermore, millennials are less likely to trust and abide by their doctor’s orders than older generations.